DreamHollow/CMakeEasy/README.md

 CMakeEasy runs best with the latest version of CMake (2.24.2) and may sometimes be problematic with older versions.

-** Current version has disabled moving CMakeLists.txt to another folder, sorry for any inconvenience. **
+**Current version no longer moves created 'CMakeLists.txt' files to their own folder, sorry for the inconvenience.**

 HOW IT WORKS
 ------------